-- 1 20-ounce package three-cheese tortellini, refrigerated
+- 1 20-ounce refrigerated package three-cheese tortellini, boiled al dente.

 - 1 + 1/4 cup all-purpose flour